tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 Within a few minutes, my web-app is built, and globally accessible.

 # Conclusion
 Wow, AWS is awesome.

-I just built a globally available, scalable, serverless web-app in three days.
+I just replatformed a globally available, scalable, serverless web-app in three days.

-I look forward to continuing to build with AWS.